owanturist/counter-elm-way/README.md

 const Reset: Reset = '@Counter/Reset';
 const reset: Msg = { type: Reset };

+// This function always uses all cases of Msg, so you should keep in mind
-export const update = (msg: Msg, model: Model): Model => {
+// which of them are really used and which are legacy and should be removed export const update = (msg: Msg, model: Model): Model => {
     switch (msg.type) {
         case Decrement: {